Best portable blenders 2025 – lightweight and travel-friendly buys

 How we test portable blenders

-We have a series of tests that we carry out to help us gauge which kind of user each portable blender would suit.
+We have a series of standardized tests that we carry out to help us gauge which kind of user each portable blender would suit.
 We'll keep making these tests harder and harder until the blender can't cope.
 It's important to know the limits of your model, even if they're extremely high.

 Our review and testing guidelines provide more insight into our processes, and our testers for this guide are listed below.